Improving Listening Skills

 Most Beneficial Commitment

 Improving listening skills is possibly the most beneficial commitment one can undertake.
 The importance of listening can be neither overstated, nor overrated.
 Everybody profits from an encounter with an excellent listener.
-An excellent listener though, profits from every encounter.
+An excellent listener though, profits from each and every encounter.

 Improving listening skills enables one to soar